MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - A charge per month per byte stored (usually gigabyte or petabyte).
     - The cost of storage may vary by "quality" of storage, based on its typical error rate or perhaps on speed of retrieval access.
+    - Storage is charged per copy; multiple copies cost more.
 - A charge per month per byte sent in or out ("ingress" and "egress" charges).
     - Bytes sent do not distinguish between user access for normal retrieval and administrative access for auditing.
     - The cost may vary by speed or reserved bandwidth (Mbps).